Skip to main content

 How can I use the ‘JOIN CODE’ to join the exam?

-*You may have already set up your myAP account previously.
+*You may have already set up your MyAP account previously.
 Do not create more than one account.

 Where is the school or exam room located?

-Exams take place in the small gym at Vancouver Technical School, 2900 E Broadway, Vancouver.
+Exams take place in the small gym at Vancouver Technical School, located at 2900 E Broadway, Vancouver.
 Signage will be available to direct you.
-Please enter the gym from the driveway on Slocan Street.IMG_0019.jpegImage Caption
+Please enter the gym from the driveway on Slocan Street.IMG_0019.jpeg Please note there is no student drop off, pick-up or parking permitted on the school property.
+Please park on Slocan Street.

-What is the schedule for the exam day?
+What is the schedule on exam day?

 What is the procedure during the exam?